 Milton, Delaware 19968

 Sizes, Inc. is incorporated in Delaware; currently this web site is its only project.
 Since time is precious, we do not give out phone numbers.
-If you are an SEO consultant, thanks, but we do not have the funds to hire one.
+If you are an SEO consultant, thanks, but we do not have the money to hire you.
 Also, the domain name is not for sale.
-We don't sell anything, so don't bother sending us fraudulent orders.
+And if you are a fraudster, we don't sell anything, so don't bother sending us fraudulent orders asking if we accept credit cards.

 The author is an educational “content provider” who began his career in film, many media technologies ago.
 Even before the birth of the microprocessor, media began changing so rapidly that one had to run hard to stay in the same spot.
 In the early 1990's Microsoft was pushing a hot new format, CD-ROM.
 (Older readers may remember when a CD burner cost hundreds of dollars, and a blank CD was $15, not 15 cents.)
 Since the best way to learn a new technology is to make something with it, I looked around for a topic suited to the CD-ROM's capabilities.